 GIATA room type mapping process

-GIATA Room Type mapping solution can either be used dynamically as part of a live search and book process, or to assist in building an internal room type cache.
+GIATA Room Type Mapping (RTM) can either be used dynamically as part of a live search and booking or to assist in building an internal room type cache/database.
 Also, the solution uses natural language processing in multiple languages, including English, German, Spanish, French, and others.

 Content integration.
-GIATA has an additional Internet Hotel Guide solution that standardizes hotel descriptions in multiple languages, integrates photo and video, and provides holiday offers.
+GIATA has an additional Internet Hotel Guide solution that standardizes hotel descriptions in multiple languages, integrates photos and videos, and provides holiday offers.

 Multilingual Hotel Guide.
-GIATA has a separate online solution for processing hotel descriptions in 25 languages via XML API.
-Plus, it offers property factsheets in 42 languages.
+GIATA has a separate online solution for processing standardized hotel descriptions in 25 languages via XML API.
+Plus, it offers property factsheets in 42 languages and related photos.

 Mapping.Works by Gimmonix: Mapped inventory in under 24 hours

-Gimmonix is a travel technology company that provides fully automated cloud-based solutions that largely focus on the accuracy of data, with Mapping.Works being the technology developed for hotel mapping.
-As Gimmonix claims, the data they map is 99 percent accurate, it takes only 24 hours to process, and no manual labor is used.
-Currently they have 1.9 million properties in their database.
+Gimmonix is a travel technology company that provides fully automated cloud-based solutions that largely focus on data accuracy, with Mapping.Works being the technology developed for hotel mapping.
+As Gimmonix claims, it takes only 24 hours to process listings data, and no manual labor is used.
+Currently, they have 1.9 million properties in their database.

 Currently, Mapping.Works offers hotel and room level mapping.

 Hotel mapping is a solution for suppliers and OTAs.
-The solution is available as an API integration or as a GUI with a drag-and-drop interface where you can upload a file with hotel data to be processed automatically via FTP protocol.
-Also, the solution has an analytic module for properties that provides insights into bestselling inventories.
+It’savailable as an API integration or as a GUI with a drag-and-drop interface where you can upload a file with hotel data to be processed automatically via FTP protocol.
+Also, the tool has an analytic module that provides insights into bestselling inventories.

-Room mapping is implemented via an API, along with a premium API service for checking hotel room content with special or unusual names.
-The mapped property contains 8 attributes, but the number can be extended for an additional price.
+Room mapping is available via an API.
+A premium API service checks hotel room content with special or unusual names.
+The mapped property contains eight attributes, but you can extend the number for an additional price.
 The room mapping API of Mapping.Works unifies data on: